-Communications and Video Production I. Students focus on cinematography, audio collection, special effects, and editing techniques.
-Projects may include the following: commercials, reality tv clips, documentary excerpts, live action shots, shorts, motion graphics, and special effects.
-All videos are added to an individualized Communications Digital Portfolio (a Google Site).
-This course may be taken more than once for additional credit as an I.S. with instructor's approval.
-(Audio/Video Communications III, Capstone) World Language Curriculum In today's world of easy travel, access to foreign media, international business, global education, and high-speed communication, the study of World Language is more important than ever.
+World Language Curriculum In today's world of easy travel, access to foreign media, international business, global education, and high-speed communication, the study of World Language is more important than ever.
 In today's job market, knowledge of a world language is an important and valuable asset.
 The study of another language also is critical in our cultural, emotional, and intellectual development.
 A variety of communicative-approach methods, up-to-date materials and innovative technologies provide students with real world, practical opportunities to learn Spanish and French.
 The World Language staff strongly recommends that students continue the World Language sequence with which they have started for a minimum of three years.
-Many colleges prefer three, four or even five years of study in the same language.
-Advance Placement preparation for the language version of the test is completed during the fifth year of language study.
-Students are urged to consult college catalogs for the world language entrance requirements of the school of their choice.
-A "C-" average in a world language course is required in order to proceed to the next level.
-Link to World Language Curriculum FRENCH II Grade 9, 10, 11, 12 #0205 - Level 1 Year 1 credit Prerequisite: Succes Prerequisite: Successful completion of French I with a grade of C- or better and recommendation of the teacher.
-The study of grammar, vocabulary and culture is continued and selections from masterpieces of French literature are introduced.
+Many colleges prefer three, even four years of study in the same language.
+Advance Placement preparation for the language version of the test is usually completed at the end of the junior year of language study.
+Students are urged to consult college catalogs for the World Language entrance requirements of the school of their choice.
+A "C-" average in a World Language course is required in order to proceed to the next level.
+Link to World Language Curriculum FRENCH II Grade 9, 10, 11, 12 #0205- Level 1 Year 1 credit Prerequisite: Successful completion of French I with a grade of C- or better and recommendation of the teacher The study of grammar, vocabulary and culture is

+continued and selections from masterpieces of French literature are introduced.
 Active mastery and conversation continue to be stressed.
 Short novels, online materials and teacher-produced materials will be used to build language proficiency.

+FRENCH II H

+Grades 9, 10, 11, 12 #0204- Honors Year

+1 credit

-FRENCH II H Grades 9, 10, 11, 12 #0204 - Honors Year 1 credit Prerequisite: Required minimum score on the French I proficiency test given mid-year in 8th grade, and with the recommendation of current teacher.
+Prerequisite: Required minimum score on the French I proficiency test given mid-year in 8th grade and with the recommendation of current teacher

 This is an intense course which is designed to develop the students speaking, listening, reading and writing skills.
-Students will continue to study tello I Bonjour grammar, vocabulary and culture.
+Students will continue to study grammar, vocabulary and culture.
 The short novels, online materials and teacher-produced materials will be used to supplement texts with the objective of further improving the proficiency level of students.

+FRENCH III

+Grade 10, 11, 12 #0228- Level 1 Year

+1 credit

-FRENCH III Grade 10, 11, 12 #0228 - Level 1 Year 1 credit Prerequisite: Suc Prerequisite: Successful completion of French 2, Level 1 with a grade of C- or better and recommendation of the teacher.
+Prerequisite: Successful completion of French 2, Level 1 with a grade of Cor better and recommendation of the teacher

 This course continues to develop skills established in the previous year.
-In addition to speaking and listening skills, stress will be placed on the development of grammar and writing skills.
-Reading selections of modern French prose and Francophone history will be studied.
-Short novels focusing on specific grammar points and teacher-produced materials will be used to supplement texts with the objective of further improving the proficiency level of students.
-FRENCH III H Grade 10, 11, 12 #0234 - Honors Year 1 credit
+In